Circum–Baikal railway: Survey work

 The first survey of a possible route for the first section of the Circum–Baikal, from Irkutsk to Lake Baikal, was carried out in 1894.
 Initially, the surveyors proposed to build a pontoon bridge and have the railway go down the right (east) bank of the Angara River (the left bank was too built up); however, later this variant was found to be inexpedient, as the level of water in the Angara was subject to fluctuations, and during spring thaws, crossing the river would have been difficult.
 Therefore, the planners decided to establish the railway from Irkutsk along the left bank.

-The construction of the railway along the Angara from Irkutsk to Cape Baranchik (Port Baikal) on Lake Baikal was carried out in 1896-1900, at a total cost of 3.47 million rubles.
+The construction of the railway along the Angara from Irkutsk to Cape Baranchik (Port Baikal) on Lake Baikal was carried out in 1896–1900, at a total cost of 3.47 million rubles.
 In the meantime, East of the lake the railway from Sretensk was completed up to Mysovaya on the east shore of Lake Baikal.
 With the purpose of establishing a through railway connection, before the Circum-Baikal was finished, it was decided to link the shores of the lake with a train ferry.
-Trains were carried on the special ice breaker-ferry "Baikal" which had three parallel tracks on its train deck.
+Trains were carried on the special ice breaker-ferry SS Baikal which had three parallel tracks on its train deck.
 Another, smaller icebreaker-ferry, the "Angara", was also built which carried passengers and goods, but not trains.
 In the cold winter of 1903/04 when the icebreakers were not strong enough to break the ice, a railway line was laid on the ice, and railway wagons were pulled by draft animals.